Which type of solar quotes do you need?

 It is not clear yet when the plan the will come into force.
 It was originally planned to be implemented by 2025, but recent talks have suggested that it might be postponed all the way to 2040.
 It is a good idea to keep an eye out for updates on the ban, if you are considering a new gas boiler.

 While the advantages of air source heat pumps (ASHP) are numerous, replacing your gas boiler with ASHPs is not profitable in many cases.
 ASHPs do have lower running costs, reduced carbon emissions, and increased safety over conventional heating methods, but there are two main issues with ASHP compared to a boiler.
-Read more about ASHP heating in our ‘what is an air source heat pump‘ guide.
+Read more about air source heat pumps in the UK in our guide.

 One major issue with an ASHP system is the upfront purchase and installation costs.
 A complete installation of an air-to-water heat pump may cost £7,000–£11,000, a figure much higher than regular gas boiler prices.
 Additional costs would be added to that price, as the household size is another factor that may increase installation price even further.